chetan51/chetansurpur/source/drafts/mindfulness-and-meditation.md

 - [Waking Up](http://smile.amazon.com/Waking-Up-Spirituality-Without-Religion/dp/1451636016) by Sam Harris is a secular guide to meditation and spirituality.
 It is a concise, informed book that encourages exploring the nature of self and consciousness through various means, the most prominent being meditation.
 - In [The surprising science of happiness](https://www.youtube.com/watch?v=4q1dgn_C0AU), Dan Gilbert shows that happiness comes from our perception of our lives, rather than what actually happens in them.
 Mindfulness is about becoming aware of this basic truth, and being fulfilled no matter what happens.
 - [All it takes is 10 mindful minutes](http://www.ted.com/talks/andy_puddicombe_all_it_takes_is_10_mindful_minutes) is a TED talk by Andy Puddicombe, the creator of the [Headspace](http://headspace.com) app.
 It's a nice, short, shareable talk motivating the use of meditation in daily life.
+- [The Peaceful Warrior](http://www.imdb.com/title/tt0438315/) is a beautiful movie about living fully.
+While it never mentions mindfulness by name, it is what the movie is essentially about; how to live, without fear or attachment, in the present.
+As the main character realizes, "The journey is what brings us happiness, not the destination."
-- A fun tidbit: [Louis C.K. talks about living in the moment](https://www.youtube.com/watch?v=5HbYScltf1c).
-With complete accessibility and spot-on humor, Louis conveys the message of mindfulness to a broad audience.
+- A fun tidbit: [Louis C.K. on cell phones](https://www.youtube.com/watch?v=5HbYScltf1c).
+With his characteristic relatable humor, Louis poetically conveys the message of mindfulness to a broad audience.

 # Deeper theory